 ” … We’ve got to stop it, I blame the church, the Catholic Church – who has more money than anyone else – for not taking care of this building over the last 10 years.”

-While it appeared that the commission was leaning against allowing the buildings to be torn down prior to public comment, over a dozen residents decided not to leave anything to chance spoke out against the concept well into the late hours of the evening.
+While it appeared that the commission was leaning against allowing the buildings to be torn down prior to public comment, over a dozen residents decided not to leave anything to chance, speaking out against the concept well into the late hours of the evening.